GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

 ### Port {: #port}

 A string following a `:` in a URL providing an integer that identifies a network port.
-For example, in the URL `https://example.com:443/tabby`, the port number is 443.
+For example, in the URL `https://example.com:1234/tabby`, the port number is 1234.

-For http, the default port is 80 and does not need to be provided.
-For https, the default port is 443 and does not need to be provided.
+For an HTTP URL, the default port is 80; for HTTPS, the default is 443.
+A URL does not need to specify the port number, unless a non-default port is used.

 [Spec](https://url.spec.whatwg.org/#dom-url-port) • [API](https://developer.mozilla.org/docs/Web/API/URL/port)

 ### Registrable domain {: #registrable-domain}